maybuzz/browser-technologies-1819/README.md

 - `progress bar` + `progress counter`

-- `inline editing` lists or items

 - `warning` users before deleting items

 - `side menu` -> for fast(er) navigation in case the user navigates to the wrong list
-- `adding the same items to 1 list` -> checking the input before writing it to the database and warning the user

-- `negative values` in product quantities
-- delete items when focussing on an item and pressing enter -> pressing enter while focussing of the form will trigger the submit button.
-I should have disabled this but I noticed it too late.

 ### Three layers
 #### Functional